Image Image

 What to Do If You Are Charged with a DUI in Williamson County, IL

-Your actions right after a DUI arrest in Williamson County, IL are critical and can directly affect your case and your chances of saving your license.
+What you do right after a DUI arrest in Williamson County, IL can seriously impact your case and whether you can keep your license.

 Do Not Plead Guilty Right Away